Game-U is an after school program designed by Game Industry Professionals which teaches kids how to design and build their own video games and robots.

-- Game Design: From raw idea to finished product, you’ll bring your vision to life.
+- Game Design: From raw idea to finished product, you’ll bring your game vision to life.

-- 3D Modeling: Build your own world from the ground up — with the same tools the pros use.
+- 3D Art: Build your own world from the ground up — with the same tools the pros use.

 Ages 6 - 8

-Introduces our youngest students to the amazing worlds of game development, robotics, and art, together in one class.
+Introduces our youngest students to the amazing world of game development.

 Ages 8 - 10